danfloyd111/dev-challenges-not-found/README.md

 ![screenshot](https://github.com/danfloyd111/dev-challenges-not-found/blob/master/img/screenshot.png?raw=true)

 You can find the live demo [here](https://danfloyd111.github.io/dev-challenges-not-found/index.html), it has been fun completing this challenge.
-I took the freedom to add more than one media query breakpoint to have a better transition from large screens to smartphones.
+I took the freedom to add more than one media query breakpoint to have a better transition from large screens to smartphones and to add automatic (with also a manual toggle override) light/dark theme switching.

 ### Built With